Discovery of Single Independent Latent Variable: Autoencoder Model with Discriminator

-where the prediction $\hat{t}=h(s')$ is in $\mathbb{R}$.
-We remark that this term also equals the $R^2$ term of a simple regression model, regressing $t$ on $\hat{t}$.
+When the condition and its prediction take numerical values, i.e., $t,\hat{t} \in \mathbb{R}$, we train the discriminator as a regression model and set the independence term to: $\mathcal{I}(\hat{t}, t)=-\text{Correl}^2(\hat{t}, t)$.
+We remark that this term also equals the negative $R^2$ term of a simple regression model, regressing $t$ on $\hat{t}$.
 Using this term, the autoencoder is trained to produce codes for which the squared correlation with the condition is minimized.
-As $\hat{t}$ is a nonlinear function of $s'$, computed via a flexible model such as a neural net, $\left(\text{Correl}(\hat{t}, t)\right)^2 = 0$ implies that $S'$ and $T$ are approximately statistically independent.
+As $\hat{t}$ is a nonlinear function of $s'$ computed via a flexible model such as a neural net, $\left(\text{Correl}(\hat{t}, t)\right)^2 = 0$ implies that $S'$ and $T$ are approximately statistically independent.